Jayg000e/analysis-of-universal-2-child-policy-by-nonlinear-regression/README.md

 # analysis-of-universal-2-child-policy-by-nonlinear-regression

-## Reading the paper in the pdf file before running the code is highly recommended
+## Reading the paper in the pdf file before running the code is recommended

 ## How to run the code